civol/HDLRuby/README.md

 ### Initialization of signals
 <a name="initialization"></a>

-Output, inner and constant signals of a system can be initialized when declared using the following syntax in place of the usual name of the signal:
+Output, inner, and constant signals of a system can be initialized when declared using the following syntax in place of the usual name of the signal:

 ```ruby
 <signal name>: <intial value>